Eve-ning/ppshift_ml/README.md

 - Match the replays to beatmaps
 - Parse Beatmaps, deconstructing them into small parameters
 - Teach the machine that the pattern at a certain offset results in player X performing well/badly
+- Score the results, and fine tune until it's the best
+- Evaluate

 ## Issues